parhamdoustdar/parhamdoustdar.github.io/coaching.md

 They wished that they had let themselves be happier.

-In other words, they wished they had brought their full self into the world, instead of shoving it down, shutting it in a room and locking the door.
+In other words, they wished they had brought their full self into the world, instead of stepping down on themselves, shutting themselves in a room, locking the door, and throwing the key away.
 They wished that they had realized that they are valuable human beings, and they must treat themselves that way.

 When you think into the future, to your last few days in this world, what would you say your regrets would be?
-Would you have lived a full life?
+Would you have lived a full life, or would you have one of those five regrets?

 If not, it's okay.
 I'm here to help you bring your entire self into the world through self-realization.

+If you're already interested, [get in touch](/contact/).
+If you'd like to know more, keep on reading.

 ## What Is Self-Realization?

-Self-realization is realizing your full potential and bringing it into the world.
-I'm not talking about just reading, watching, or listening here – I'm talking about going out there into the world, experiencing it, and taking action, consciously.
+Self-realization is understanding and believing in your full potential, and bringing it into the world.
+I'm not talking about just thinking, reading, watching, or listening here – I'm talking about going out there into the world, experiencing it, and taking action, consciously.

 ## How Can Coaching Help?